shocquen/irc/README.md

   - k: Set/remove the channel key (password)
   - o: Give/take channel operator privilege
   - l: Set/remove the user limit to channel
+  - handle if only target is sent in the params

 ## Bot
 ```bash